 I was first exposed to the late, great American poet Robert Frost at 14: "Poetry begins with a lump in the throat," and so began my descent into obsession.
 Heaney, Yeats, Bishop, and Plath all followed and to this day, I remain in awe of their ability to draw on my emotions; their concise words saying what I was unable to utter, or even write myself in the early days.

 If you are new to the world of poets, Seamus Heaney has written what is frequently referred to as Ireland's favourite poem - it's as good a place to start as any.
-Especially for World Poetry Day, here are some of the most beautiful words ever written, sure to stay with you long after reading.
+Here are some of the most beautiful words ever written, sure to stay with you long after reading.

 "Between my finger and my thumb / The squat pen rests; as snug as a gun."